All original content is created in Ukrainian. Not all content has been translated yet. Some posts may only be available in Ukrainian.Learn more

 This content has been automatically translated from Ukrainian.

 In Ruby everything is an object (well, almost everything), even classes.
-And every object can have own unique methods, which do not belong to other instances of the same class.
+And each object can have its own unique methods that do not belong to other instances of the same class.

-Read what Proc and Lambda are in my previous post.
+What Proc and Lambda are can be read in my previous post.

-Singleton class is the "personal" class of a particular object.
-That's where Ruby stores methods that are defined for that object alone.
+A singleton class is the "personal" class of a specific object.
+This is where Ruby stores methods that are defined only for that object.

 user1 = "Alice"